vinayvishwakarma/blood_donation_django/README.md

 Age should be above 18

 List Doner:
-Show list of doner and when ckick on doner name, show doner details
+Show list of doner and when click on doner name, show doner details